remoteit/socket-link.js/README.md

-# warp-js :rocket:
+# warp :rocket:

-**warp-js** is a powerful SDK and CLI for integrating with the Remote.It WARP service.
-Whether you're looking to quickly establish a secure connection or building a complex network application, **warp-js** has got you covered.
+**warp** is a powerful SDK and CLI for integrating with the Remote.It WARP service.
+Whether you're looking to quickly establish a secure connection or building a complex network application, **warp** has got you covered.

 [![npm version](https://badge.fury.io/js/%40remote.it%2Fwarp.svg)](https://www.npmjs.com/package/@remote.it/warp)